Ankur3107/ankur3107.github.io/_posts/2020-08-02-Tokenizations.md

 ```
 ##### Time Statistics

-I took *10000 sentences* and ran experiment with combination of batch_size, threads, process(CPU).
+I took *10000 sentences* and ran experiments with a combination of batch_size, threads, process(CPU).
 These are the stats:

 batch_size|n_threads|n_process|Time(s)
 |---|---|---|---|